Is Pumpkin Spice Celtic???

 The fundamental flavors in haggis come from salt, black pepper, and mace.
 But a classic haggis typically also includes some nutmeg, allspice and maybe coriander.
 More modern exotic haggises (Haggai?) may also include cayenne pepper, thyme, cinnamon, or even garam masala.

-Before pie with a crust you were meant to eat became popular (most "pies" in the 18th century used the crust more as storage - a way to keep air and therefore bacteria out of the food), the pudding reigned supreme.
-Puddings could be savory (like haggis) or sweet (plum pudding, sweet potato pudding, and Christmas pudding) or something in between.
+It's interesting to note that many pies in the 18th century used the crust as storage - a way to keep air and therefore bacteria out of the food.
+Single crust pipes were not as common.
+Meanwhile, the pudding reigned supreme.
+Puddings could be savory like haggis, or sweet like plum pudding, sweet potato pudding or the pumpkin pudding filling we mentioned above.
 Pumpkins and other squash were common fillers for immigrants living in the American colonies.
+Unlike in Europe, these were essential staples for colonists.

 So what am I saying here?
-Well, first of all haggis and pumpkin pie are actually cousins if you go back far enough.
+Well, first of all haggis and pumpkin pie are clearly cousins if you go back far enough.
 At some point in history, some grandma ran out of nutmeg because she was making both on the same day.
-And the pumpkin pie we know and love today was adopted, eaten and passed down as "traditional" by our Celtic ancestors.
+And the pumpkin pie we know and love today evolved from immegrants combining the elements of pies and puddings with their favorite (and affordable) spices.
+This dish was adopted, eaten and passed down as "traditional."
 Like so many aspects of American culture, it was a joyful synthesis of old world preferences with new world resources.

 I am assuming that if you've read this far you like haggis and have had it before.
 But if you have not, welcome!
 You are in for a treat if you decide to explore this idea.

 Some people will tell you that you can not get haggis in the United Sates.
-While yes the USA does have a ban on importing sheep lung, one of ingredients in a very traditional haggis, there are resources for getting haggis that is perfectly legal and delicious.
+While, yes, the USA does have a ban on importing sheep lung (that is offal - organ meats - one of ingredients in a very traditional haggis) there are resources for getting haggis that is perfectly legal and delicious.
 We recommend the products of a little company called The Scottish Gourmet.
 They, like some other suppliers, make haggis using a traditional recipe BUT substitute the offal for other meats that are close to, if not identical, in favor and texture.
 Don't let anyone tell you that the offal is necessary for the flavor -- haggis is definitely all about the spices and the fat content.

 Another option of course is to make your own haggis at home.
 As we said above, the haggis is in fact a boiled pudding.
 As such, there are several recipes online you can try -- some even do the cooking in a crockpot so they are especially easy.

 As a side of course!
 The flavor profile for haggis is savory, oaty, and peppery.
 If you have never had it, imagine a very rich, spiced meatloaf.
 It is thus a fantastic alternative side or can be offered alongside other Thanksgiving staples like stuffing and mashed potatoes.
-Of course you could also go full-on Scottish and also swap in some neeps and tatties (ie. mashed swede and potatoes.
+You could also go full-on Scottish and also swap in some neeps and tatties (ie. mashed swede and potatoes).
 But that might be best saved for Burns Night.

 We have heard of people using haggis as a form of stuffing in the turkey, but this might be trying too hard.
 Rather we do like it as a side dish that offers a great counter-balance to something like sweet yams.
 So why not give it a try?
 And when the pumpkin pie comes along later, you can thrill your guests with your knowledge of the ancient history of "pumpkin spice".